alphagov-mirror/portfolio-cluster-config/README.md

 Changes to this repository:

-* Are continuously deployed by concourse on merge to master.
+* Are continuously deployed by Concourse on merge to master.
 * Require commits signed by [Trusted Developers](https://github.com/alphagov/gds-trusted-developers/).
 * Require approvals by authorized users.